mvolkmann/blog/src/zig.md

 writing a bunch of code that uses it, and having to remember to free it after all that code.

+Many structs implemented in the Zig standard library, such as `ArrayList`, define a `deinit` method that can be called to free its memory.
+For example, `defer my_array_list.deinit();`

+When an allocator is used to explicitly allocate memory, it can be freed by calling `allocator.free(pointer);` For example, the function `std.mem.join` also returns a string that can be freed with `defer allocator.free(my_string)`.
+The `ArrayList` method `toOwnedSlice` also returns a string that can be freed in the same way where `allocator` is the one passed to the `ArrayList` when it is created.

+The Zig standard library provides the following allocators:

 - `std.heap.ArenaAllocator`

   This allocator uses an "arena" to handle the task of freeing the memory